tanveermemon92/Assessment/README.md

 This project does not require any external dependencies beyond Python 3.x.
 ## Python Version
 This project is compatible with Python 3.x.
-## Contribution
-Make sure to replace `your-username` and `your-repository` with your actual GitHub username and repository name.
-Additionally, include a `LICENSE` file in your repository with the appropriate license text.

 # For Question 3.c:
 ## Dependencies